adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 Since contracts on æternity are independent, they can be processed in parallel.

-On Ethereum it is possible to move computation, but it is much more complicated than standard contracts.
+On æternity computation by default happens off-chain.
+While it is possible to move computation in Ethereum, it is much more complicated than standard contracts.
 A lot of boilerplate code needs to be reimplemented for every contract.

-On æternity computation by default happens off-chain.

 ## In what language is æternity written?